ArmaFriday/Guide/docs/about/opreps/warlord/blacksheep.rst

 * I propose a bit of practice and setup of a protocol for jungle squad movements.
 When clearing towns, splitting duty of support overwatch and clearing movements seemed to work well on the second town assault rather than all moving in and losing tactical view.
 * Fire teams should probably still have dedicated radio channels.
 Most communication within a fire team should be with direct voice, but it's good to have a second channel that can be used and not interfere with the squad level comms.
 * My team can pre-plan group movement/clearing/traveling.
 Should be willing to reign people in when needed.
+* Continue to work on using direct communication over radio among fire teams.
+I think this is very important in order to foster the feeling of working as an entire squad/platoon versus an autonomous unit.

 =================================================
 Screenshots